 Recent Studies on Full Figured Women’s Fashion

-Research recently carried out shows that about one in five women in the western world now demand and wear plus-size clothing.
-Estimations show that the market for curvaceous women’s wear has increased by around 50 per cent over a period of five years, from a modest £2.7bn to a whopping £4bn in 2011.
+Research recently carried out shows that about one in five women in the western world now demands and wear plus-size clothing.
+Estimations show that the market for curvaceous women’s wear has increased by around 50% over a period of five years, from a modest £2.7bn to a whopping £4bn in 2011.

-When compared to a growth of only 15 per cent (over the same period) in the general women’s wear market, this is great news.
+When compared to a growth of only 15% (over the same period) in the general women’s wear market, this is great news.
 At least women now believe that curves are gradually returning to the fashion and style scene.

 And the modelling industry and agencies on their part will do good to encourage further plus size modelling careers and services, to showcase beautiful chic clothes created for those curvy women who need them; to view their body shapes the most.